k290/CleanStarterProject/README.md

+# Overview
+A starter project I built that explores a meld of vertical slice code layout with CQRS, in the same vain as Jason Taylor's Clean Architecture.
+Additionally, as suggested by Uncle Bob Martin in his Onion Architecture, it will also explore using a Model-View-Presenter pattern to decouple the front-end models from the business models.

 ## Getting Started
 You will need .NET Core 3.1,  VS 2019 and SQL Server 2017 or greater.
 This project leverages C# 8 features